wongchunghang/todo-backend-tdd-typescript/README.md

 This will start the server using `ts-node-dev` and watch for any changes in the source files.

+### Database Setup
+Run SQL in Postgresql in ./scripts/DB

 ### Production

 To build and start the application for production, run: